OMAMA-Taioan/khiin-rs/README.md

 cargo install create-tauri-app
 ```

-When complete, you should have `cargo-tauri`, `trunk`, `wasm-bindgen`, and
+When complete, you should have `cargo-tauri`, `wasm-bindgen`, and `wasm-pack`
-`wasm-pack` installed.
-Then you can run the Khíín app for development with:
+installed.
+You also need `npm` and `node` (using node 18 LTS).
+Then you can run
+the Khíín app for development with:

 ```bash
 cargo tauri dev
 ```

+For debugging, run `npm run dev` in a separate terminal, and then launch the
+`Tauri Dev` launch configuration from VSCode.

 ## Protobuf